cbor-wg/cddl/draft-ietf-cbor-cddl.md

 ### Tables

-A table can be specified by defining a map with entries where the keytype is not single-valued, e.g.:
+A table can be specified by defining a map with entries where the keytype allows more than just a single value, e.g.:

 ~~~~ CDDL
 square-roots = {* x => y}